iGardening Logo Large Transparent Background

 • Strongly fragrant flowers

-• Forms a densely branching shrub with flowers along branch length
+• Forms a densely branching shrub with flowers along the length

 • Shortlisted for RHS Chelsea Plant of the Year 2023